jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 #### 🔋 1S

 When I first took off (without any throttle limits, on 1s, indoors) I was surprised how timid the little craft was.
 Comparing it to the [Snapper7][2] which was pretty unflyable in my relatively small home, the [Eachine Trashcan][1] behaved really nice.
-It was snappy to my instructions, which made for much easier control, however even on only 1S it packed a punch.
+It was snappy to my instructions, which made for much easier control, however, even on just 1S, it packed a punch.
 Overall, I'm happy with the performance out of the box on 1S.
-The best thing about it, is that the Trashcan comes with this small plug that makes it very easy to fly 1S.
+The best thing about it is that the Trashcan comes with this small plug that makes it very easy to fly 1S.

 ![Trashcan 7](unbox-review-setup-eachine-trashcan-7.jpg)